Webcomic / Tsunami Channel

 Tropes in Experimental Comic Kotone:

-- A-Cup Angst: Onii-san points her "lack" out about Tsunami, much to her dismay.
+- A-Cup Angst: Onii-chan points Tsunami's small chest, much to her dismay.

 - Anything That Moves: Konstantin.
 Just...
 Konstantin.
 The only kind of being he doesn't touch is cat girls.
 Guess which is the only being who is attracted to him.